You wil be the head of your own department, ensuring that our patients get the possible treatment and care.

 - planning for future development

-- ensuring value for money and quality in the services provided for patients
+- ensuring value for money and quality in the services

 - responsible for clinical governance and clinical audit – programmes aimed at improving health services to patients.work in clinical audit or clinical governance